-Day 2: The Five Principles of Developing the Power of Pause Habit
+Day 2: 5 Steps to the Pause Habit

 Welcome to Day 2 of 21 Days on the Mountain, our video series where I teach you how to develop the Power of Pause.

 Developing any habit takes practice, and so today we’ll be looking at the five principles of developing the Pause Habit: Why, Start Small, Concentrate, Be Consistent and Enjoy It!